 New Balance is now neck and neck with Puma for third place in the global sportswear market, mainly as a result of its much stronger reputation in the US.
-Privately owned, it is the only major sportswear company to still make products in the US, where around a quarter of locally sold shoes are assembled.
+Privately owned, it is the only major sportswear company to still make products in the US, where around 4m locally sold shoes are made or assembled.
 New Balance is best-known for running shoes, but the group has successfully entered several other US sports, such as baseball and basketball, and has expanded dramatically in international markets since 2013.
-It launched the New Balance brand into the global soccer sector for the first time in 2015, and now sponsors the national teams of Costa Rica, Panama and the Republic of Ireland as well as clubs including Celtic and Atletico Bilbao.
+It launched the New Balance brand into the global soccer sector for the first time in 2015, and now sponsors the national teams of Costa Rica, Panama and the Republic of Ireland as well as clubs including Liverpool, Celtic and Atletico Bilbao.
 However it is set to lose Liverpool FC to Nike in summer 2020.
 Subsidiary brand Warrior Sports, acquired in 2004, already makes kit for several football clubs including Sevilla FC of Spain, while Brine is a specialist Lacrosse brand.
 In 2015, the company merged its casual shoe brands Dunham, Cobb Hill and Aravon, with rival Rockport, acquired from Adidas.
 The resulting Rockport Group is jointly owned by New Balance and Berkshire Partners private equity.
 The business was founded in Boston in 1906 by William Riley as the New Balance Arch Company, making arch supports for walking shoes.
 It moved into sports shoes in the 1930s, but has always specialised in more orthopedically designed products.
 The Trackster, for example, introduced in 1960, was the first performance running shoe sold in different widths as well as sizes.
 However by the late 60s the business had dwindled in size to just six employees.
 It was acquired in 1972 by entrepreneur Jim Davis, who rebuilt it by exploiting the huge emerging interest in recreational jogging.
-He continues to run it with his wife Anne.
-Rob DeMartini is CEO.
-Sales for 2016 were $3.8bn.
-Subscribers may access account assignments and contact information.
-The searchable account assignments database is available to full subscribers to Adbrands.net premium services.
-Click here to access Adbrands account assignments (subscribers only); or see here for information on how to subscribe.
+He continues to own and oversee it as chairman with his wife Anne, vice chairman.
+Joe Preston suceeded Rob DeMartini as CEO in 2018.
+Sales have grown steadily, reaching $4.2bn for the year to June 2018.